 Although they're traveling in the ocean along with other traffic, the people could travel between islands whenever they wanted to with privacy and security.
 That's essentially how a VPN works.
 Each remote member of your network can communicate in a secure and reliable manner using the internet as the medium to connect to the private LAN.
 A VPN can grow to accommodate more users and different locations much more easily than a leased line.
 In fact, scalability is a major advantage that VPNs have over leased lines.
 Moreover, the distance doesn't matter, because VPNs can easily connect multiple geographic locations worldwide.

 Next, we'll look at what constitutes a good VPN, including its benefits and features.

 What Makes a VPN?

-A VPN's purpose is providing a secure and reliable private connection between computer networks over an existing public network, typically the Internet.
-Before looking at the technology that makes a VPN possible, let's consider all the benefits and features a business should expect in a VPN.
+A VPN's purpose is providing a secure and reliable private connection between computer networks over an existing public network, typically the internet.
+Before looking at the technology that makes a VPN possible, let's consider all the benefits and features someone should expect in a VPN.